att/music/recipes/hal/README.md

 Often we wish to deploy service replicas in an active-passive mode where there is only one active service and if that fails, one of the passives takes over as the new active.
 The trouble is, to implement this, the writer of the service has to worry about challenging distributed systems concepts like group membership, failure detection, leader election, split-brain problems and so on.
 HAL addresses this issue, by providing a library that services can simply configure and deploy as a companion daemon to their service replicas, that will handle all distributed systems issues highlighted above.

+Note: HAL relies on system clocks for this timeout to detect failure.
+In order to make sure your system is closely synchronized, consider using NTP or similar.

 <a name="local-install">